 Time (Bowie): from Aladdin Sane.
 Heavily edited (3'38" vs 5'09" on the LP), 'Time' was released as a single in the US (RCA APBO 0001) and a few other countries.
 This edit was reissued in 2003 on the bonus disc of the 30th Anniversary 2CD Edition of Aladdin Sane and on Re:Call 1.
 An early mix was included on a tape auctioned at Omega in 2019.
 The song appears live on Ziggy Stardust - The Motion Picture, post 1990 reissues of David Live and Cracked Actor.
 A version from the 1980 Floor Show can be found on RarestOneBowie.
-The song was dusted off in 1987, when it was played as an encore on the Glass Spider tour (featured on the Glass Spider DVD).
+The song was dusted off in 1987, when it was played as an encore on the Glass Spider tour (featured on the Glass Spider).
 A 'faked' instrumental version is circulating on cassette; see 'Aladdin Sane'.

 Time Will Crawl (Bowie): the second single released from Never Let Me Down (EMI EA 237), in slightly edited form (4'01" vs. 4'18").
 The Extended Dance Mix was released on 12" (EMI 12 EA 237).
 A second 12" (EMI 12 EAX 237) contained the Dance Crew Mix, plus a Dub Version.
 All versions were released in digital form over two Time Will Crawl EPs.
 The Single Version and Dance Crew Mix reappeared on Loving The Alien.
 The iSelect compilation, originally given away with Mail On Sunday in 2008, contains the MM Remix; this reworking was reissued in 2014 on Nothing Has Changed.
 The MM Remix was a precursor to Never Let Me Down 2018 remake.
 The version of 'Time Will Crawl' on this album differs from the MM Remix.
 Played live on the 1987 Glass Spider tour.
 A live version is featured on the Glass Spider.
 A 4'06" video clip of this song is featured on The Video Collection and the Best Of Bowie DVD.